aluro2/Turdus-Dichromatism/Manuscript/turdus-dichromatism-ABL.md

    an individual's species, sex, and (sometimes) age (e.g., in species with sex-specific delayed plumage maturation, see [@hawkins2012]).
 Therefore, plumage sexual dichromatism reduces the time and effort necessary to identify a suitable mate [@hamilton1961; @saetre1992].
-Evidence in favor of this recognition hypothesis for sexual dichromatism includes a positive association between greater plumage sexual dichromatism with migratory behaviour and shorter breeding seasons [@badyaev2003].
+Evidence in favor of this recognition hypothesis for sexual dichromatism includes a positive association of greater plumage sexual dichromatism with migratory behaviour and shorter breeding seasons [@badyaev2003].
 Specifically, bird species that migrate to and from their breeding